This Is How You Lose Her: "Invierno"

 This story has been described as "the collection's most subtly devastating story, unfurls an exquisite, threadbare tapestry of alienation.
 Yunior, along with his mother and older brother, Rafa, has just arrived in New Jersey from Santo Domingo, relocated by the father he barely knows."
 Papi has been working in the U.S. for five years, while Yunior, Rafa, and Mami have waited in Santo Domingo.
 It traces Yunior's family having difficulty learning English, Papi working days at a time without coming home, Mami being depressed, housebound, and missing Santo Domingo, and Yunior and Rafa trying to find familiarity in school and with their neighbors.
 It closes with a scene involving snowflakes scattering across Yunior's cold, hard scalp.

 "Miss Lora"

 In this story, "a teenage Yunior ponders his emergent lust in the context of Papi and Rafa’s rutting ways."
 Miss Lora is a middle-aged woman and one of Yunior's neighbors.
 He has a sexual relationship with her and she eventually becomes a substitute teacher at his high school.
-"Miss Lora" was included in The Best American Short Stories 2013 and won the 2013 The Sunday Times EFG Short Story award.
+"Miss Lora" was included in The Best American Short Stories 2013 and won the 2013 Sunday Times EFG Short Story Award.
 Díaz also described this story as being the "absolute easiest" to write in the collection.